Bar Or, Galia, Meira Shemesh Queen of Beauty, Mishkan Museum of Art, Tel Aviv, 2004→

 Israeli painter and installation artist.

 Meira Shemesh was born to Miriam (née Aboudi) and Avraham Shemesh, who immigrated to Israel from Iraq in 1951.
 She went to a school that belonged to the religious education system, and then studied at the Kalisher Art School in Tel Aviv (1981-1985).
 She burst into the public consciousness in the late 1980s with unique works in oil on canvas, which gave expression to a rich and different world: she focused on an inner world charged with childhood experiences, figures, objects from everyday life and from children’s games.
 Her paintings were first shown in 1986, at the Helena Rubinstein Pavilion for Contemporary Art / Tel Aviv Museum of Art.
 She worked with her hands, smearing the pigments into the canvas with her fingers.
 The rich, bold colouring of the works would become the central characteristic of Meira Shemesh’s painting.
 “The colourfulness is a need of mine, I love colours very much.
 I have a very good visual memory of colour.
 I’ve worked with colours since I was a child – actually, with almost the same colours.
 Without them everything is dry, there’s no life without colour.”
 (Ran Ben Ron, “One is Laughing, The Other Isn’t”, Hadashot, 5 December 1991).
-I’ve put the reference as a note, but there is something odd with this file, so it looks strange – hopefully on layout it will be okay.

 In the following years she would place the objects themselves in an installation work.
 Their power grew from her marvellous ability to breathe life into enclaves of memory, to charge them with tastes, sensations, colours, and to position them anew, with all the structural duality implicit in these installations.
 She brought haberdashery from the market into the cultural consciousness, touched on peripheries of the local culture, and did this in Israel, a periphery of other art centres.
 In 1990 she invented a form of painting in coloured ballpoint pens and white Tip-ex, on paper, which became a reference point in Israeli art.